About the Program

 Sharon Inkelas, Professor.
 Morphology, phonology, reduplication, child phonology.

-Peter S. E. Jenks, Professor.
+Peter S. E. Jenks, Associate Professor.
 Syntax, semantics, linguistics, linguistic theory, Thai, sudanese languages, African languages, Southeast Asian languages.

 Keith Johnson, Professor.
 Phonetics.